Apr 05, 2022

 - Once it’s done, visit the Git releases page.
 Right-click on the tar.gz file of the latest version and copy the link.
 In this case, we are going to use the latest (at the time writing) v2.23.0 version, so the command should be:

 - After you have downloaded the file, extract it using:

 - When it’s done, head to the extracted directory:

 Now install git locally by running this command one after the other:

 make prefix=/usr/local all make prefix=/usr/local install

-Once you have successfully installed Git you will need to configure it.
-Set your username instead of user_name in the following command:
+Once you have successfully installed Git on Ubuntu, you will need to configure it in order to make it work properly.

 git config --global user.name "user_name"